iGio90/DUCKWARRIORS_Frida_Wars_1/README.md

 #### Guidelines
-If you fill like it's too hard and you want to read how we built it to achieve it, open the [challenge details notes](CHALLENGE_DETAILS.md)
+If you feel like it's too hard and you want to read how we built it to achieve it, open the [challenge details notes](CHALLENGE_DETAILS.md)